SharePoint Under Siege

 What if you could protect an application even if it's unpatched?
 This is where Patchless Protection™ comes in.
 Our technology can shield the vulnerable application in memory, blocking any attempt to exploit the known weakness.
 This closes your window of exposure instantly and gives your IT teams the breathing room to patch on their own schedule.
 Furthermore, a well-configured Web Application Firewall (WAF) can provide a "virtual patch," blocking malicious requests before they ever reach your SharePoint server.DETECT & RESPOND: Assuming a Breach is Possible

 A resilient strategy always assumes the worst: what if an attacker does get through?
 This is where you need visibility.
 An AI-powered Extended Detection and Response (XDR) platform establishes a baseline of normal activity.
-If an attacker exploits the SharePoint vulnerability and starts moving laterally or exfiltrating data, the XDR system detects that suspicious behavior and enables an instant, automated response, containing the threat in seconds.
+If an attacker exploits the SharePoint vulnerability and starts moving laterally or exfiltrating data, the XDR system detects that suspicious behaviour and enables an instant, automated response, containing the threat in seconds.

 The Takeaway: Build a Strategy, Not Just a Patching Cycle